oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 These scripts can be helpful when scripting the life cycle of a WebLogic Server domain.
 For information on how to start, stop, restart, and scale WebLogic Server instances in your domain, see [Domain Life Cycle](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/domain-lifecycle).

 #### Scripts to start and stop a Managed Server
-The `startServer.sh` script starts a Managed Server by patching the `spec.managedServers.<server-name>.serverStartPolicy` attribute of the domain resource to `ALWAYS`.
-For clustered servers, it also increases the `spec.clusters.<cluster-name>.replicas` value for the Managed Server's cluster by `1`.
-The script provides an option to keep the `spec.clusters.<cluster-name>.replicas` value constant for clustered servers.
+The `startServer.sh` script starts a Managed Server by patching the `spec.managedServers[<server-name>].serverStartPolicy` attribute of the domain resource to `ALWAYS`.
+For clustered servers, it also increases the `spec.clusters[<cluster-name>].replicas` value for the Managed Server's cluster by `1`.
+The script provides an option to keep the `spec.clusters[<cluster-name>].replicas` value constant for clustered servers.
 See the script `usage` information by using the `-h` option.

 ```
 $ startServer.sh -d domain1 -n weblogic-domain-1 -s managed-server1